AlexiaChen/awesome-stars/README.md

 ## Rust

+- [signalapp/libsignal](https://github.com/signalapp/libsignal) – Home to the Signal Protocol as well as other cryptographic primitives which make Signal possible.
+- [veeso/termscp](https://github.com/veeso/termscp) – 🖥  A feature rich terminal UI file transfer and explorer with support for SCP/SFTP/FTP/S3/SMB
+- [obi1kenobi/trustfall](https://github.com/obi1kenobi/trustfall) – A query engine for any combination of data sources.
+Query your files and APIs as if they were databases!
+- [Y2Z/monolith](https://github.com/Y2Z/monolith) – ⬛️ CLI tool for saving complete web pages as a single HTML file
 - [spieglt/FlyingCarpet](https://github.com/spieglt/FlyingCarpet) – File transfer between Android, iOS, Linux, macOS, and Windows over ad hoc WiFi.
 No network infrastructure required, just two devices with WiFi chips in close range.
 - [google/tarpc](https://github.com/google/tarpc) – An RPC framework for Rust with a focus on ease of use.
 - [PyO3/pyo3](https://github.com/PyO3/pyo3) – Rust bindings for the Python interpreter